fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 11/6
 - Wendee Nicole, "Secret Ingredients", _Environmental Health Perspectives_ 121.6 (2013): A126--A133.

 {% include alert.html class='danger' title='DEBATE!' text="
 In this assignment, you're going to debate yourself.
-Use the evidence and reasoning and history in the articles to argue in ~400 words that government should play EITHER a stronger or weaker role in regulating particular ingredients in food.
-Then, flip positions and write ~400 words on the opposite view.
+Use the evidence and reasoning and history in the articles to argue in 5-6 bullet points (see [week 8](weeks/8) to refresh your memory of what I'm looking for) that government should play a WEAKER (than it does now) role in regulating  ingredients in food.
+Then, flip positions and provide 5-6 bullet points on why government should play a STRONGER role.

-MAKE SURE YOUR ARGUMENT REFLECTS THE READINGS FOR THIS WEEK!
+MAKE SURE YOUR ARGUMENTS REFLECTS ALL THE READINGS FOR THIS WEEK!
 Posts that offer only opinions without reference to the course will be graded VERY LOW.
 As always, specific examples are a very good idea.
 "%}

 ## Week 13: Dietary Dangers and Critiques
+Not many people haven't been on some kind of diet.
+How can we really evaluate whether any diet could be useful?
+Is there a "right" diet that we just haven't found?
+Have we known it all along?

+This week is about EVALUATING dietary advice and dietary CRITIQUE.
+As you know from the course SLOs, the course is all about learning to think critically about dietary advice, using history to gain a broad perspective on it.
+So now we turn our attention from evaluating the rhetoric of dietary advice to evaluting the rhetoric of dietary critique.

+M and W are our LAST DAILY READING REFLECTIONS!
+There are a few more weekly ones, though, as we try to wrap up everything from the course.

 ### Mon 11/09
 - Michael Specter, [Against the Grain](https://www.newyorker.com/magazine/2014/11/03/grain) (_New Yorker_, October 27, 2014).